PouyaDini10/configure-ad/README.md

 The answer is very straightforward,

 First let's examine the capabilities of a Windows Server 2022 VM(Domain Controller):
-Hosts Active Directory Domain Services(AD DS) Responsible for domain management
+-Hosts Active Directory Domain Services(AD DS) -Responsible for domain management
-Handles logins, group policies, user accounts, computer accounts, and more Basically it’s the focal point for operations
+-Handles logins, group policies, user accounts, computer accounts, and more -Basically it’s the focal point for operations

 Our Client-1 virtual machine’s DNS server, which by default is the one offered from Azure, has no idea of our private network or the domain in which we are operating.
 So we need to configure the settings so it knows who to communicate with.